deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 11 presents the dataset employed in MEDINST, showing the train, dev, and test set sizes for each task.
+> Table 1 compares MEDINST to other biomedical datasets across several key features, such as the presence of task instructions, multi-task datasets, examples, and the number of tasks and samples.

 {{< table-caption >}}